Tips for Good Ear Hygiene

 2. Hydrogen peroxide

-- Mix equal parts of water with hydrogen peroxide with the lowest percentage (three parts water with three parts hydrogen peroxide).
+- Mix equal parts of water with hydrogen peroxide (three parts water with three parts hydrogen peroxide).

 - Take a small cotton ball and soak it in the mixture.